-Sea Turtle Week is June 12–16, 2023!
-This week, we're highlighting these marine reptiles and our work to conserve them.
+Sea Turtle Week is June 17–21, 2024.
 Swimming in Earth’s oceans for hundreds of millions of years, sea turtles lead incredible lives and survive for many decades at sea.
 They can travel thousands of miles in search of food, eventually returning to the beaches where they were born to nest.

 As key parts of marine ecosystems worldwide, sea turtles face many threats today.
 Six sea turtle species are found in U.S. waters and all are threatened or endangered.
-The largest among them—the Pacific leatherback—is one of NOAA Fisheries' Species in the Spotlight.
-This initiative is a concerted, agency-wide effort launched in 2015 to spotlight and save the most highly at-risk marine species.
+During Sea Turtle Week, we're highlighting these marine reptiles and our work to conserve them.

 Take a dive into our sea turtle features and videos below.
 Follow us on social media to see how NOAA conserves and protects sea turtle populations and how you can help, too.